District K-12 Educational Programming

 Youth Conservation Camp - A week-long summer conservation camp for Virginia high school students on the campus of Virginia Tech each July.
 The District sponsors up to five students from Hanover and Caroline counties each year.
 Click HERE for the 2022 camper application.

 Youth Conservation Leadership Institute - Youth Conservation Leadership Institute (YCLI) is an intensive, individually-planned program for high school students interested in advanced environmental conservation and stewardship, offering opportunities to build leadership skills and connect with local mentors on a locally-relevant project.
 Students interested in submitting a YCLI proposal should contact the District education specialist, Karen Fetty for more information.

 Poster Contest - The annual Conservation Poster Contest provides kindergarten through twelfth grade students an opportunity to convey their thoughts about soil, water, and related natural resource issues through art.
-The 2021 theme is "Healthy Forests, Healthy Communities."
-Poster paper is available at no coast at the District office.
 For more information, contact District education specialist, Karen Fetty.